asterisk/documentation/docs/Deployment/Performance-Tuning.md

----

-**WARNING!:**
+!!! warning
     Any changes to threadpool settings require a full Asterisk restart.
 A reload is insufficient.

----
+[//]: # (end-warning)